 Good for them.

-All righty, as we head for your calls, I invoked uh the humble little column I write for the Dallas Morning News.
+All righty, as we head for your calls, I invoked the humble little column I write for the Dallas Morning News.

-M A R K Mark Davis, all one word on Twitter.
+M-A-R-K, Mark Davis, all one word on Twitter.

-Okay, thus ends the uh self-promotional part of the guest host's day, and now let's do what I ought to be doing, taking your calls.
+And now let's do what I ought to be doing, taking your calls, 1-800-282-2882.

-1-800-282-2882, and we are in for a Kennedy call, where more appropriate than to go to Massachusetts in Northampton, Homer, Mark Davis here on the Rush Limbaugh Show.
+Where more appropriate than to go to Massachusetts in Northampton, Homer, Mark Davis here on the Rush Limbaugh Show.

 Hello.

-Hey, how are you doing?
+Hey, how you doing?

-For civil rights and for education at the same time.
+This is Ted Kennedy's legacy to Massachusetts for civil rights and for education at the same time.

-But it only took a decade, just a decade into the early 70s, for liberals to become wrong on civil rights.
+But it only took a decade, just a decade into the early 70s for liberals to become wrong on civil rights.

-But that's not what bussing was about.
+But that's not what busing was about.

 Bussing was about uprooting people from the neighborhoods they loved and shipping them across town to a place they probably hated.

-And it was a nightmare for me in the suburbs of Washington, D.C., and Lord knows it was a nightmare for you in Ted Kennedy's Boston.
+And Lord knows it was a nightmare for you in Ted Kennedy's Boston.

-Well, not for me personally, I'm from the Western part of the state.
+I'm from the western part of the state.

 He tripled the number of private schools.